If you sell online, it’s time to get your ducks in a row.

 This is the worst case scenario.
 Your personal and business credit can be affected, vendors can start charging you much higher interest rates on any sort of credit arrangement, and on the personal side, lenders might decrease your personal credit line, close your accounts to future charges, or raise your interest rates on future purchases.

 This is why it pays to have someone on your side.
-Here at Tax Intervention, we go to bat for Phoenix businesses and individuals on a regular basis in these matters.
+Here at Arizona Tax Relief, we go to bat for Phoenix businesses and individuals on a regular basis in these matters.
 We can work with states to set up a payout agreement or a payment plan to help you pay back what you owe, as well as help to repair the consequences of any federal actions.

 But the main lesson?